Governor Chris Christie • Lt.Governor Kim Guadagno

 8. How can a remediating party determine if a language other than English is predominantly spoken by property owners and tenants in the area within 200 feet of the property boundary?

-9. What documentation do I have to submit to the Department, if I decide to conduct public notification by sign?
+9. What documentation does a remediating party have to submit to the Department, if they decide to conduct public notification by sign?

 11. If the person responsible for conducting the remediation does not want to list an individual’s name as the point of contact on the sign, what alternatives are available?

-12. If the site has more than one case number or Preferred ID (PI#) number, are separate signs required, for each case number or PI number?
+12. If the site has more than one case number or Preferred ID (PI#) number, are separate signs required, for each case number or PI#?

 13. If the remediating party chooses to provide public notice by sending notification letters, when should the letters be sent?